biojava/biojava.github.io/wiki/BioJava:Download_1.8.4.md

 About
 -----

-BioJava legacy 1.8.4 has been released and is available using Maven from
+BioJava Legacy 1.8.4 has been released and is available using Maven from
 <http://biojava.org/download/maven/>

 Over the last year BioJava has undergone a major re-write.
 A new code